header logo

 Iniesta and Spain dominated world football for 8 years

-The man whom Pep Guardiola declared "will retire us all" had the tight ball control and dribbling skills of a winger, famously possessing "La Pausa" - the ability to draw defenders into his orbit and display such selflessness that he couldn't be called selfish.
-So artful in and out of possession, you could forgive thinking he was an android Pep had specially crafted for tiki-taka.
+The man who Pep Guardiola declared "will retire us all" had tight ball control and the dribbling skills of a winger, famously possessing "La Pausa," the ability to draw defenders into his orbit and display such selflessness that he could never be called selfish.
+So artful in and out of possession, one might be forgiven for thinking he was an android that Pep had specially crafted for tiki-taka.

-The first thing English fans truly remember about Ronaldinho is his audacious celebration after lobbing David Seaman from 40 meters out.
-At that moment, they might have felt incredulous, but they gradually grew to adore this daring character.
+The first thing English fans remember about Ronaldinho is his audacious celebration after lobbing David Seaman from 40 meters.
+At that moment, they might have been incredulous, but they gradually grew to adore his daring nature.

 The inspiration of South American and Brazilian football - The legendary Ronaldinho